MathuxNY-73/leetcode/README.md

       as, again, there will as many recursive calls as there are nodes in the smallest tree.
 - [X] Submit solution.
 Got correct in 0 ms with 11 MB
+- [X] Write a new solution using canonical representation of a binary tree.
+In this approach I am ordering children of each node before comparing them.
+      The run time complexity remains O(min(N1, N2)) as the recursion go as far as the smallest tree.
+Same for the space complexity.
+- [X] Submit solution.
+Got correct in 0 ms with 2.2 MB
 - [X] Problem solved

 ### Minimum flips to make a OR b = c